 What’s New: Italy!

 In 2019, we moved to northern Italy, where my wife is stationed.
 We are nestled in a rural three-road town, halfway between Venice and the sea, and the Dolomite Mountains.
-We live across from small family farms and vineyards, a few doors down from the elementary school and a music school.
+We live across from small family farms and vineyards, near an elementary school and music school.
 Our life is filled with the sounds of church bells, recess, early roosters, and the odd tractor (or motorcycle) roaring down the road.
-We love how our neighbors spend every evening together outside, sharing delicious, so-fresh food, watching soccer and chatting.
+We love how our neighbors spend evenings together outside, sharing delicious, fresh food, watching soccer and chatting.
 During the Pandemic we added The Eggyatrixes to our family – four spirited chickens, each with their own personalities and opinions.
 We are smitten!
 I’m thankful for this unexpected adventure during a hard season.